Half my brain tied behind my back just to make it fair because that's the kind of guy I am.

 They are actually, I think, their audience.

-I think they're dumber than their audience, to be frankly, frank with you.
+I think they're dumber than their audience, to be frankly frank with you.

-They don't, and that's a great, great point.
+And that's a great, great point.

-By the way, the journalism student, Paul from Gainesville, Florida, was also going to say that that part of his education in telecommunications is that people are inherently not good people.
+By the way, the journalism student, Paul from Gainesville, Florida, was also going to say that part of his education in telecommunications is that people are inherently not good people.

-He was gonna make my point for me that they have to be protected from themselves and from everybody else.
+He was going to make my point for me, that they have to be protected from themselves and from everybody else, that that's how he's being taught.